urish/firebase-server/README.md

 You can also specify a shared client auth token secret with the `-s` argument:

 	firebase-server -s some-shared-secret

+To enable REST API, run:

+	firebase-server -e

+_Note: currently REST API does not implement authentication or authorization._

 For more information, run: